 This step of consuming essential amino acids - no matter when, where, how or what - will make the largest difference in bringing you into a positive balance when coupled with training.
 However, notice I said essential amino acids.

-Different foods have different essential amino acids; vegetables, nuts, seeds, legumes and grains have a different array of amino acids, so consuming a wide variety of these will give you all of them.
-Or, any meat, dairy or eggs will also give you all of them.
-These are termed complete proteins and this is a particularly important topic for those who do not regularly consume dairy or meat, such as vegans.
+Different foods have different amounts of essential amino acids; vegetables, nuts, seeds, legumes and grains have a different array of amino acids, so consuming a wide variety of these will give you adequate amounts of all of them.
+Or, any meat, dairy, eggs or soy are all able to provide an adequate amount of amino acids.
+These are termed complete proteins and this is particularly important for those who do not regularly consume dairy or meat to pay attention to, such as vegans.

-Ok so now we’re talking; we’re finally building some muscle size.
+Ok, now we’re talking.
+We’re finally building some muscle size.
 However, this article is about MAXIMIZING gains from training and not just settling for good, but going for great.